Non-Degree / Dates:14 - 18 July 2025

 Programme

-The course is six days long.
+The course is five days long.
 The sessions will run from 9 am until 1.45 pm, with breaks for coffee and lunch.
-Each day will comprise sessions of close reading, followed by group discussion.
+Each day will incorporate sessions of close reading, followed by group discussion.
 The topic for discussion each day will lead into a writing exercise.
+Independent work includes daily reading and writing tasks.

 Teacher(s)